yasinpurraisi/RT-Shape-Detection/Readme.md

 # Real-Time Shape Detection

-This project is a real-time shape detection application using OpenCV.
+This project is a real-time shape detection application with contour approximation using OpenCV.
 It captures video from your webcam, processes each frame to detect geometric shapes (Triangle, Rectangle, Circle), and displays the results with labeled contours.

 <img src="Result\res.gif" width="600" alt="Result">